LucasDelfino92/morrowindsharp/mw2.md

 Modifies critical strike coefficient depending on the weapon you use.
 - [**Soulless Creatures**](https://www.nexusmods.com/morrowind/mods/49215) by akh
 Prevents souls of summoned creatures from being trapped.
 Configurable and expandable on other creatures.
 Compatible with any creature added by a mod.
-- [**Morrowind Anti-Cheese v1.2 - Ownership Overhaul Compatible**](https://mw.moddinghall.com/file/45-morrowind-anti-cheese-v12-ownership-overhaul-compatible/) by Remiros and Half11
+- [**Morrowind Anti-Cheese - Ownership Overhaul Compatible**](https://mw.moddinghall.com/file/45-morrowind-anti-cheese-v12-ownership-overhaul-compatible/) by Remiros and Half11
 Fixes the biggest exploits and balance issues in the game.
-  - Edited version of [**Morrowind Anti-Cheese**](https://www.nexusmods.com/morrowind/mods/47305) for increased compatibility with Ownership Overhaul.
 - [**MDMD - More Deadly Morrowind Denizens**](https://www.nexusmods.com/morrowind/mods/48745) by autumn
 230+ NPCs are given unique spells, enchantments, and items, to make Morrowind deadlier AND more varied.
 Faction bosses, Artifact owners, and Daedric cultists have been given customized, flavorful make-overs to become more difficult AND more memorable.
 Players are encouraged to carry resists, dispels, restores, and prepare ahead for big fights.
   - Hide *MDMD - Bosses Only.ESP*